-A good start to your fundraising strategy is performing prospect research, which the right technology can help streamline.
+A good start to your nonprofit fundraising strategy is performing prospect research, which the right technology can help streamline.
 But first, let’s define prospect research.

 Prospect research is a technique that nonprofits use to learn more about potential or existing donors, such as their personal backgrounds, giving histories, wealth indicators, and philanthropic motivations.
 This helps determine the prospect’s ability to give and their affinity toward an organization.